A woman stands under a stone archway looking out at a street with cars and shops.

 Practical Tips

-• Parking: Free on‑street parking is available in the town centre; larger car parks serve the Showgrounds and the racecourse.
+• Free on-street parking is available in the town centre, with additional car parks near the Showgrounds and racecourse.